My bio

 A father, husband, and friend

 As for me, I was married for nearly 30 years before getting divorced in 2020.
 I raised nine children (six girls and three boys) who are amazing, smart and unique in so many ways.
 I’ve worked hard to get them through college.
-To date, five have graduated from college (Notre Dame, Purdue, Loyola University of Chicago, North Central College and North Carolina – Chapel Hill), and two are still in college (Kentucky and Notre Dame).
+To date, six have graduated from college (University of Notre Dame, North Central College, University of North Carolina – Chapel Hill, and Purdue University), and one is in college (University of Kentucky).
 Being a father matters greatly to me and one I struggle with after my divorce.
 I am also a grandfather.

 In 2022, I remarried.
 I met Julie who is a remarkable woman.
 She is from Columbia, South Carolina and is an absolute blessing to me.
 She has two adult daughters.
 We split time between Southern Pines and New Hill, North Carolina.
 We travel on business together and spend lots of time working hard to fix up our new home near Raleigh on five acres.
 She is Catholic like me, loves her faith and is filled with so much confidence, positivity, and passion for life.